scalacenter/sprees/README.md

 # Open Source Spree

-The focus of Scala Sprees is to introduce newcomers and veterans alike to open source!
+The focus of Scala Sprees is to help newcomers and veterans alike participate in open source!
 Come meet contributors of well-known open source Scala projects and learn how you can make your own contribution.

-We have TWO sprees panned for June 2023 in Seattle and San Francisco!
+We have TWO sprees planned for June 2023 in Seattle and San Francisco!

 **Your challenge?** Get one pull request merged into one of the projects, and get this awesome t-shirt:
 ![](https://pbs.twimg.com/media/CtnCrtvWAAAO0nE.jpg:small)

 ## Seattle, USA.
-Wednesday, 7th of December 2022
+Wednesday, 5th of June 2023

 |                    |                                                                                                 |
 |--------------------|-------------------------------------------------------------------------------------------------|